Woodlands Lake: History

 In 1923, the Westchester Parks Commission decided to purchase the land from Howland, along with some nearby land owned by J.P.
 Morgan to create Woodlands Lake Park, but on May 2, 1932 was renamed for Valentine Everit Macy, Sr., a former Westchester County Commissioner.
 The Saw Mill River Parkway was constructed high above the west bank of the lake between 1926 and 1932, resulting in the demolition of the old Howland Mansions.
 In place of that mansion was a new roadside restaurant known as Leighton's (later Woodlands Lake and La Cantina).
 The construction also included replacing the wooden bridge over the dam with a concrete and steel bridge, which was designed to carry automobiles.
 The road along the bridge crossed the Putnam Division and ended at U.S. Route 9 until the New York State Thruway turned the road into a dead end.
 Since that time, it has been primarily used as a fishing pier.

 On May 29, 1958, the New York Central Railroad terminated passenger service on most of the Putnam Division.
 The line became a freight only line that was cut back from Lake Mahopac to Eastview in 1963.
 After merging with Pennsylvania Railroad to form Penn Central in 1968, and taken over by Conrail in 1976, the segment between Eastview and Chancey stations were eliminated on December 2, 1977, including along the east bank of the lake.
 The line was replaced with the South County Trailway, one of four trails replacing the former line.
 The road bridge over the dam became a connecting trail to the park, and to this day serves as a connecting trail to the park for hikers, bikers, and strollers.

 Meanwhile, tolls were eliminated from the Saw Mill River Parkway in Yonkers in 1994, and the La Cantina Restaurant was closed in November 1995.
 Subsequent efforts to lease and reopen the building, even as something other than a restaurant have been met with no success.
-Rather than providing food for drivers and revenue for the park, on June 24, 2001 the Westchester County Parks Commission decided to unveil a memorial to the Great Famine of Ireland behind the parking lot north of the former restaurant on the west bank of the lake.
-However, the restaurant was briefly used for the 2019 Netflix film "The Irishman," dressed up as a Texaco gas station and Stuckey's restaurant from the 1950's.
+Rather than providing food for drivers and revenue for the park, on June 24, 2001, the Westchester County Parks Commission decided to unveil a memorial to the Great Famine of Ireland behind the parking lot north of the former restaurant on the west bank of the lake.
+However, the restaurant was briefly used for the 2019 Netflix film The Irishman, dressed up as a Texaco gas station and Stuckey's restaurant from the 1950s.